juanuys/juanuys.github.io/_posts/2020-07-14-introduction-to-game-design.md

 - look beyond imperfections which might be introduced by language barriers, etc

 My submission (I'll link to my final version at the end) pretty much has all the main ingredients it will have for the remaining weeks:
-- a pen & paper game called Alien Breah
+- a pen & paper game called Alien Breach
 - it has a little backstory as an opening
 - hand-drawn game board, albeit quite basic
 - cut-outable characters for the Astronaut (player) and Alien ([NPC](https://en.wikipedia.org/wiki/Non-player_character))